spacemeshos/github-actions-runners/README.md

 # Self-hosted GitHub Actions runner

 Self-hosted runners can process GitHub Actions jobs on dedicated servers.
-In our case, we have Manager Instance Group on `Google Cloud`.
+In our case, we have Managed Instance Group on Google Cloud.
 Number of instances in group controlled by AutoScaler.

 All necessary parts are created with `terraform`.
 To use it we have to do some